 Make a pilgrimage to Kyichu Lhakhang, one of the most sacred temples in Bhutan and built-in 659 AD by Tibetan Buddhist king Songtsen Gampo.

 Approx:7 km, 4 hours, 550m ascent, 210m descent, camp altitude 3,290m.

 The trek starts from beautiful Gynekha village with a short descent down to the river.
 From here – after crossing the river – you start climbing till you reach a huge rock platform from where you have a picturesque view of the valley below.
 After another two hours, you reach Gur, some yak pastures below the main trail.

 Approx: 12km, 5 – 6 hours, 1,030m ascent, 110m descent, camp altitude 4,300m.

 While trekking across the ridges, one enjoys the beauty of the rugged mountain vegetation.
 The path winds through flowers and wild asparagus (in spring).
 The meadows are refreshing and inspiring.
-The first pass symbolised by a huge cairn gives a spectacular view of Kanjenjunga (Sikkim) and more or less all the Bhutanese Himalayan peaks.
-Dsecnding the pass one will see the whole Dagala range, meadows and yak herders camp.
+The first pass symbolized by a huge cairn gives a spectacular view of Kanjenjunga (Sikkim) and more or less all the Bhutanese Himalayan peaks.
+Descending the pass one will see the whole Dagala range, meadows, and yak herders camp.
 Once descended into the Labatama valley you ascend gradually through the valley passing some yak herder huts till you reach Uthso Tsho.
 The campsite is right next to the lake.